 AeroPress: The Bulletproof Gadget That Changed the Coffee World

-If you are looking for a device that will survive a trip to the mountains, fit in your carry-on luggage, and brew coffee worthy of the best cafe – the AeroPress has no competition.
-Invented by Alan Adler (creator of the record-breaking Aerobie Frisbee), this inconspicuous "syringe-like" gadget has become a cult object, even earning its own World Championships.
+If you are looking for a device that will survive a trip to the mountains, fit into carry-on luggage, and brew coffee worthy of the best specialty cafΓ© β the AeroPress has no competition.
+Invented by Alan Adler (creator of record-breaking Frisbee discs), this inconspicuous "syringe-like" gadget has become a cult object, even spawning its own World Championships.

 Quick Recipe: Classic AeroPress (Traditional Method)

 Don't have time for experiments?
-Here is the gold standard that is forgiving and always tastes good:
+Here is the gold standard that is forgiving and always tastes great:

 Why is the AeroPress a "Must-Have"?